Focus on Academics

 A Helping Hand

 Economic hardships can make things difficult for our families.
-If your family is in need, please do not hesitate to call Mike Allen, our Youth Services Center coordinator, or Ms. Williams, our social worker, at 381-3297.
+If your family is in need, please do not hesitate to call Roxanne Brown, our Youth Services Center coordinator, or Ms. Williams, our social worker, at 381-3297.

 All participating students must have a sports physical before tryouts. | KHSAA forms